Wowe-Peanut/Snail/README.md

 - Bugs
   - [X] Fix sticky DBC Hessian transformation more (I think it's causing the fixed point to move around rn)
-  - [ ] Sometimes the engine will hit a minimum prematurely, resulting in a more sudden stop than is physically accurate.
+  - [X] Sometimes the engine will hit a minimum prematurely, resulting in a more sudden stop than is physically accurate.
 Lowering step size helps with this but that isn't always viable
-  - [ ] Take another look at the Projected Newton loop, in the TB it doesn't perform a single integration once the model comes to rest (p below tolerance) but I think I'm doing a single iteration each time (I think it's left over from testing)
+  - [X] Take another look at the Projected Newton loop, in the TB it doesn't perform a single integration once the model comes to rest (p below tolerance) but I think I'm doing a single iteration each time (I think it's left over from testing)
+  - [ ] If the .msh node tags are not 1-n and instead have a skip the parser breaks!

 - JSON Parser
   - [X] Initial mesh conditions: fixed points, velocity, pre, post-init squishing